-Federation University alumni honoured at inaugural awards Leaders in energy, education, community engagement and engineering are among the graduates to be honoured in Federation University's 2020 Alumni Awards.
-The inaugural Gippsland awards formally recognise achievements of the distinguished alumni of Federation's Gippsland campus and its predecessor institutions.
-Awards were presented at a virtual ceremony recently, celebrating the recipients' successes in their chosen fields of study and beyond.
-The 2020 Alumni Award recipients are:
+Heat at Home Christmas lunch!
+Christmas Pay Grazing Boxes Federation University alumni honoured at inaugural awards in energy, education, community engagement and engineering are among the graduates to be honoured in Federation University's 2020 Alumni The inaugural Gippsland awards formally recognise achievements distinguished alumni of Federation's Gippsland campus and its predecessor institutions.
+Awards were presented at a virtual ceremony recently, celebrating the recipients' successes in their chosen fields of study and The 2020 Alumni Award recipients are:

 Mary Aldred

 Alumna of the Year, Mary has been instrumental in securing state and federal for significant funding projects in the Gippsland region, particularly through her roles as Director and Chief Executive Officer of the Committee for Gippsland where she provided a united voice for the region.

 Keith Hamilton

 Alumnus of the Year, Keith's career has been dedicated to education, public service, and service to the community.

 After teaching for many vears Keith served as the State Member for Morwell in the Victorian Legislative Assembly for 14 years.

+AA ACCOUNTING

 Accountants & Tax Agents

 Shop 13 Georgina Place

 Churchill VIC.
 3842

 Mobile: 0407 688 424

 Phone: 03 5122 1155

 03 5122 3254

+National Tax and Accountants Assoc.

-Email: tony@aaaccounting.com.au & office@aaaccounting.com.au
+Antonio Antonelli BBus(Acc) (NTAA) Email: tony@aaaccounting.com.au & office@aaaccounting.com.au

-Fax: